wheaney/social-freedom/README.md

   * Stores metadata regarding all reactions/comments to a post
   * Same storage strategy as news feed entries: hardcoded primary key and usage secondary index sort key to allow for Query to grab the X most recent
-* IAM roles for different permission levels
-* IAM groups for friends and other allowed follows
-  * Accepting a friend/follow request adds the identity to this group
-  * Could allow for creation of multiple groups, would work similar to Google Plus’ circles
 * SNS Topics
   * Post and post activities created/modified/deleted
   * Profile modified